dallastexas92/temporal-batching-demo/readme.md

 4. Single batch write operation executes (printed to console)
 5. Batcher confirms completion to all workflows
 6. Main workflows complete successfully, or fail if write not confirmed within 2 minutes
-7. Batcher continues-as-new every 1000 signals to prevent event history growth
+7. Batcher uses Temporal's recommendations for continue-as-new timing to maintain optimal performance

 ## Key Features